 Participants, including the entrepreneurs, the trainers, and investors, become part of a network that shares knowledge and technical expertise.

-The Land Accelerator restoration entrepreneurship model is spreading across Africa, making a case for healthy landscapes as a cost-effective path toward sustainable development.
+After two cohorts, the Land Accelerator restoration entrepreneurship model is spreading across Africa, making a case for healthy landscapes as a cost-effective path toward sustainable development.
 The Accelerator is also backed by the African Forest Landscape Restoration Initiative (AFR100), an alliance of countries dedicated to beginning the restoration of 100 million hectares of degraded land by 2030.

 Watch Accelerator alumnus Addisu Hailu of Ethiopia explain how he has grown his bamboo business into a supplier for Ikea: